Claim: Former Navy SEAL Chris Heben was shot following a parking lot altercation and drove himself to the hospital after pursuing his assailant[s].

 It definitely keeps me going!
 I’ve been up walking around, yesterday and again this morning.
 The nurses are telling me to ‘take it slow’.....YEAH RIGHT!
 Had the NG tube taken out at 10 p.m. last night, felt like a new man and actually got 3 hours of sleep last night.
 I’m gonna take this dressing off in a bit.
 I’ll post a few more pics soon.
 I'm good to go!

-Police are still seeking leads on suspects in the case:
+Police at the time indicated they were still seeking leads on suspects in the case:

 [Chief] McNeely said police are reviewing numerous videos from local businesses to determine if the incident was recorded.

 The chief said publicity about the incident had already generated some good leads.

 Anyone with information about the incident or who witnessed the altercation is urged to call Bath Township Police at 330-666-3736.
 Detective Dan Lance also can be emailed at firstname.lastname@example.org.